stashed/docs/docs/guides/platforms/eks-kube2iam.md

 ```

+> Notice the `spec.runtimeSettings.pod` section.
+We are now passing the respective IAM annotation via `podAnnotations` field.
+Stash will pass this annotation to the respective backup pod.

 Here,

 - `spec.runtimeSettins.pod.podAnnotations` refers to the annotations that will be attached with the respective pod.
-- `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
+- `spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
-- `.spec.target.ref` refers to the respective AppBinding of the `sample-mariadb` database.
+- `spec.target.ref` refers to the respective AppBinding of the `sample-mariadb` database.
-- `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.
+- `spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.

 Let's create the `RestoreSession` object object we have shown above,